Chapter 19.30

 19.30.010 Purpose and intent.

-The purpose of this chapter is to allow for the continuance and maintenance of legally established nonconforming uses and structures, and to provide standards delineating the circumstances in which nonconforming uses and structures must be brought into conformance with the standards and provisions prescribed within this title.
+The purpose of this chapter is to allow for the continuance and maintenance of legally established nonconforming uses, developments, and lots and to provide standards defining the circumstances in which nonconforming uses, developments, and lots must be brought into conformance with the standards and provisions prescribed within this title.
 In particular, the intent of this chapter is to:

-(4) Encourage the replacement of nonconforming uses having potentially undesirable impacts on conforming uses.
+(4) Encourage the removal and replacement of nonconforming uses with conforming uses.

-(5) Encourage the upgrading of nonconforming buildings, structures and site development features which do not comply with development regulations prescribed by this title.
+(5) Encourage the upgrading of nonconforming developments to conforming developments with the applicable regulations prescribed by this title.

 19.30.020 Administration.

-This chapter establishes when and under what circumstances nonconforming aspects of a use or development must be brought into conformance with this title.
-The provisions of this chapter should be used only if there is some aspect of the use or development on the subject property that is not permitted under this title.
+This chapter establishes when and under what circumstances nonconforming aspects of a use, development, or lot must be brought into conformance with this title.
+The provisions of this chapter should be used only if there is some aspect of the use, development, or lot that is nonconforming under this title.

 If a use is nonconforming in the zone in which it is located, this title does not establish applicable dimensional or other regulations.
 If the use is a legal nonconforming use, the city will, in order to identify applicable regulations, determine the zone that allows the uses most similar to the nonconforming use and apply the development regulations of that zone.
 If the use is a legal nonconforming use that is allowed in one or more zones other than the zone in which it is located, the city shall determine the zone most similar to the zone in which the nonconforming use is located and apply the development regulations of that zone.